 How much luggage can I bring?

 You are limited to 20kg by most airlines.
 However, we suggest you pack as lightly and in as compact a form as possible, as you will have to transfer your kit to panniers and top-box.

 Keep it minimal.
 One set of riding kit for the tour and a few sets of clothes for the evening.
 Laundry facilities are available at our two-night stop in Eilat.

 UK Government travel advice for Israel can be found here.
 The levels of perceived threats from political troubles change over time and generally Israel is safe for tourists.
 We will avoid areas regarded as having a higher level of risk.
 Most years, 3-4 million tourists visit Israel and encounter no problems.

 What is Israeli food like?

 Israeli food is a diverse fusion of Middle Eastern/Arabic food and European food, with other global influences.
-Shawarma kebabs and falafel is often available street-side and it is not uncommon to see people standing to eat.
+Shawarma kebabs and falafel are often available street-side and it is not uncommon to see people standing to eat.
 There is a vast variety to choose from and fresh produce is abundant.
-There very many veggie options.
-If you have specific dietary requirements, contact us which will allow us to check ahead for you.
+There are very many veggie options.
+If you have specific dietary requirements, contact us, which will allow us to check ahead for you.